 - Once you have been provided a reading, proceed to turn the tuners.
 Clockwise will loosen and counter-clockwise will tighten the string.
 If the pitch is lower than E, tighten the string.
 If it’s high, loosen it.

-- Once you have adjusted the string and got the right note name, you can move onto the rest.
+- Once you have adjusted the string and got the right note name, you can move on to the rest.
 If the notes are out by a lot, don’t worry about fine-tuning.
-Get them all close to start.
+Get them all close to the start.

-- Once the notes are all correct, fine tune them.
-This will require paying closer attention to the readout and if there are any needles that help your accuracy.
+- Once the notes are all correct, fine-tune them.
+This will need closer attention to the readout and if there are any needles that help your accuracy.

 - Play a chord.
 If something doesn’t sound right, you may be out an octave on one of the strings.
 Proceed to perform the steps again, paying closer attention to the note name.